ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 > {: .solution}
 {: .challenge}

 The most common [conditional statements][conditionalStatements] are defined using combinations of the IF...
-THEN...
-ELSE format.
+THEN format.

 ![Conditional Statements](../fig/vocab.png){: width="500" }
 *[Image source][conditionalStatements]*